strmprivacy/docs/docs/cli-reference/strm/invite/index.md

 ### SEE ALSO

 * [strm](/cli-reference/strm/index.md)	 - STRM Privacy CLI 2.5.0
-* [strm activate event-contract](/cli-reference/strm/activate/event-contract.md)	 - Set the state of an Event Contract to ACTIVATED
-* [strm activate schema](/cli-reference/strm/activate/schema.md)	 - Set the state of a Schema to ACTIVATED
+* [strm invite users](/cli-reference/strm/invite/users.md)	 - Invite users to your organization by email